hluk/copyq-docs/index.rst

 Welcome to CopyQ's documentation!
 =================================

-CopyQ is advanced clipboard manager with editing and scripting features.
+CopyQ is clipboard manager -- a desktop application which stores content of the system clipboard whenever it changes and allows to search the history and copy it back to the system clipboard or paste it directly to other applications.

+This documentation describes some basic concepts and workflows as well as more advanced topics like scripting and application development process.

 .. toctree::
     :caption: The Basics